nickseah1/Predicting-NBA-All-Stars/README.md

 # Predicting NBA All Stars

-We will use current 2021 NBA data to predict if a play is an all star.
+The purpose of this project is to build a model to predict if a player will be an NBA All-Star based on their stats.

-We have implemented 3 Algorithms.
-Random Forest, Decision Trees, and Naive Bayes.
+We implemented 3 Algorithms.
+* Random Forest
+* Decision Trees
+* Naive Bayes.

-The Random Forest Algorithm performed the best with 97% accuracy.
+The Random Forest Algorithm performed the best with 97.6% accuracy.